petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 ### Filtering and Sorting Content in the Contents List

-To filter content, you can click the *Filter and Order* drop-down menu and select a [pre-defined filter](#filter-options-reference).
-Here you can also sort content by title or modified date.
+From the *Filter and Order* drop-down menu, select a [pre-defined filter](#filter-options-reference).
+You can also sort content by title or modified date.

-Additionally, you can use the search bar to filter content by keyword, or click a bar in the [content audit](#content-audit-tool) chart to filter content by the selected category.
+You can use the search bar to filter content by keyword or click a bar in the [content audit](#content-audit-tool) chart to filter content by the selected category.

 ![Use the filter editor to remove a specific filter or all of them from the filter area.](./content-dashboard-interface/images/07.png)